input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

 policy has to check that the version of the script matches the version of the certificate.
 See [4.](#4-versioning-implementation).

-We will introduce a new `FUELPolicy` which will be regarded as the `FUEL` tokens.
+We will introduce a new `FUELProxyPolicy` which will be regarded as the `FUEL` tokens.

 We will need a minting policy `FUELOracleMintingPolicy` to create an NFT (so this must